We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 When it comes to sealing granite countertops, the first thing to know is that not all granite is created equal.
 Some granite is more porous and needs to be sealed more often than others.
-Sealing helps the stone resist damage from spills which can cause staining and dull the appearance.
-Juice, oil, grease, and wine can do a number on your granite countertops if they are not properly sealed.
+Sealing helps the stone resist damage from spills, which can cause staining and dull the appearance.
+Juice, oil, grease, and wine can do a number on your granite countertops if they are not adequately sealed.

 To determine if your countertop needs to be sealed and how often, you need to conduct a simple water test as outlined by The Granite Guy.